Take a Hike!

 The Right Footwear for your Hiking Adventures

-Dress in layers, often a hike will start out chilly, but you will want to be able to peel off layers as you get warmed up.
+Dress in layers, often, a hike will start chilly, but you will want to be able to peel off layers as you get warmed up.
 Hiking up inclines or along the water can cause significant fluctuations in temperature, so being able to quickly and easily bundle up or cool down is critical.
-For particularly buggy areas, you may want to invest in some clothing that is designed to defend against bugs, lined and treated with permethrin.
+For particularly buggy areas, you may want to invest in clothing designed to defend against bugs, lined and treated with permethrin.

 Staying Safe While Hiking

-A small “emergency” kit is a great idea – short hikes can become dangerously wrong with inclement weather, a missed turn, or an injury.
-Carry a first aid kit, some high energy snacks, and water.
-Smartphones can be great for navigating, but a back-up, old-school map will never run out of batteries or become too water-logged to use.
-A headlamp and some hand sanitizer will round out your kit, giving you the basics to face almost any situation!
+A small “emergency” kit is a great idea – short hikes can become dangerous with inclement weather, a missed turn, or an injury.
+Carry a first aid kit, some high-energy snacks, and water.
+Smartphones can be great for navigating, but a backup, an old-school map will never run out of batteries or become too water-logged.
+A headlamp and hand sanitizer will round out your kit, giving you the basics to face almost any situation!

 Always ensure someone knows where you are and when to expect to hear from you – that way if something DOES go wrong, someone will be out there looking for you ASAP.